WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 {% endhighlight %}

-However, you can wrap normal codeblocks using the Jekyll `highlight` tag; you just need to identify the language as "markdown"
+However, you can also wrap normal codeblocks using the Jekyll `highlight` tag; you just need to identify the language as "markdown" in the tag.

 ![](assets/images/syntax-and-style-guide-5.png)